DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 the city had promised to develop.
 So they decided to not leave easily.
 Eventually about 500 people, probably all of what remained of the Amsterdam squatters movement at that time, fought all night against the police.
-Bas explains that their anger came from realizing that the policy that was installed for the benefit of their scene, was now used against them.
+Bas van de Geyn explains that their anger came from realizing that the policy that was installed for the benefit of their scene, was now used against them.
 Bas: ‘The city had prestigious studio buildings in mind, and aimed at getting big names to rent studios, while the community of the Calendar Buildings was doing exactly what the new art factory policy had intended’.
 The eviction of the Calendar Buildings had only made the alternative scene more aware of what they wanted to fight for.
 In hindsight, the attempt to get the buildings legalized and funded through the Art Factory Policy proved understandable, as a few squats, such as OT301, would eventually go through such a procedure.

 Given the increasing participation of the (former) squatters in the debate around the art factory policy, a few evenings were organized in